 Where is Dollywood?

 Dollywood is actually located in Pigeon Forge, but is in an area all it’s own.
 You can stay in Dollywood in Pigeon Forge, but never actually leave the Dollywood area.
 Between the DreamMore Resort and Dollywood Park (both the Theme Park and Splash Country), you might not even have to get in your car until you are ready to leave.
-Or, you can venture outside of Dollywood, Tennessee and into the actual city of Pigeon Forge, Tennessee for more entertainment options.
+Or, you can venture outside of Dollywood, Tennessee and into the actual city of Pigeon Forge, Tennessee for more entertainment options and country fair.

 Where to stay to access Dollywood in Pigeon Forge, TN